May Day protests in Kansas City and across nation pick up the mantle of 'No Kings'

 Stacy Davis Gates, president of the Illinois Federation of Teachers and the Chicago Teachers Union, said billionaires need to pay their fair share.
 "Not taxing the ultra-rich leaves schools without teachers, libraries without books, unsafe bridges, shuttered hospitals, and the rest of us paying more," she said in a statement.
 "We want a different future where students and communities have what they need.
 It's going to take all of us organizing together to make that happen."

-May Day events are also planned in Chicago, Los Angeles, Seattle, New York City, Minneapolis, Washington, D.C., Albuquerque and Portland, Ore., among other cities.
+May Day events are also planned in Boston, New York City, Washington, D.C., Chicago, Minneapolis, Seattle, Portland, Ore., Los Angeles, San Francisco and Albuquerque, among other cities.

 In his first term, President Trump followed his predecessors going back to Dwight Eisenhower, declaring May 1 "Loyalty Day" — a time to celebrate the country's loyalty to individual liberties.